Frequently Asked Questions

 A. The Grounding Mats should last many years provided they are not cleaned with anything abrasive or with strong chemicals.
 If cleaning is needed, wipe with a soft cloth and mild soapy water.
 As they get older, we would recommend to test occasionally with a conductivity tester.
 As well as checking the conductive surface of the mat, testing also verifies that no internal damage has occurred to the connection wire.

 Q. How long do the grounding bands last?

-A. If in daily use, we recommend replacing grounding bands yearly to ensure optimal conductive function.
+A. If in daily use, and with occasional washing, we recommend replacing grounding bands yearly to ensure optimal conductive function.